Australian Registered Medical Device

 Understanding the Electrical Impulses

-A woman pinching her nose
+A woman pinching the bridge of her nose with her fingers

 Vagus Nerve Stimulation Applications: Treatment-Resistant Depression

-Aside from improving mood, nerve stimulation also helps increase the remission rate in patients.
+Aside from improving mood, vagal nerve stimulation also helps increase the remission rate in patients.
 A study has shown sustained improvements in depressive symptoms for up to five years.
 This highlights the potential of electrical therapy as a long-term, non-pharmacological option.
 It can serve as an adjunctive treatment to other treatment methods in the battle against depression.

 Benefits of the Treatment for Depression